braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/overview.md

 Only approved WhatsApp message templates can be used to initiate conversations with customers.
 WhatsApp templates can be built in the [Meta Business Manager](https://www.facebook.com/business/help/2055875911147364?id=2129163877102343).

-1. **Navigate to the template manager**<br>
+1. **Navigate to the [template manager](https://business.facebook.com/wa/manage/message-template)**<br>
 In the Meta Business Manager, under **Account Tools**, select **Message Templates**.
 Next, select **Create Templates**.<br><br>![][3]{: style="max-width:100%;"}<br><br>
 2. **Message settings**<br>
 In the new message template wizard, select the category of your message, name your template, and choose the languages you want to support.
 You can delete or add more languages later.<br><br>
 	The available message template categories include the following:
-	- Transactional: Send account updates, order updates, alerts, and more to share important information.
+	- Marketing: Send promotional offers, product announcements, and more to increase awareness and engagement
-	- Marketing: Send promotional offers, product announcements, and more to increase awareness and engagement.
+	- Utility: Send account updates, order updates, alerts, and more to share important information
-	- One-time passwords: Send codes that allow your customers to access their accounts.<br><br>
+	- Authentication: Send codes that allow your customers to access their accounts<br><br>
 	![][4]{: style="max-width:100%;"}<br><br>
 3. **Edit template**<br>
 Next, you will be prompted to create your message template. <br><br>Here, you can provide a text or media header, the text body, a message footer, and buttons.
 A preview of your message will be shown on the right. <br><br>While Meta does not support Liquid, you can template in variables that can be later replaced in Braze for Liquid variables.
 Select the **+ Add variable** button to do so.<br><br>![][5]{: style="max-width:100%;"}<br><br>Once you have completed your template, press **Submit**.